InnuendoPi/MQTTDevice4/docs/index.md

 This topic is optional!
 MQTTDevice supports a PCF8574 I2C port expander.
 A PCF8574 shield offers 8 additional PINs.
 But there are some limitations:

-1. PCF8574 must be connected to D5 and D6 (fixed, no config options)
+1. PCF8574 must be connected to D5 and D6
     SDA D5
     SCL D6
-2. If you are using a a PCF8574 shield and a GGM IDS2 you must connect PIN relay (White cable to GGM IDS2) to PIN D7 (Interrupt)
+2. If you are using a a PCF8574 shield and a GGM IDS2 PIN Backchannel Interrupt (the blue cable) cannot be connected to PCF8574.
+PIN D7 is recommended (Interrupt).
 3. PCF8574 address set to 0x20 (fixed, no config options)
-4. Starting with version 4.31 only one port expander shield is supported
+4. Starting with version 4.31 only one port expander shield is supported (no stack)
 5. Due to limited memory (free heap) maximum number of actors is set to 10

-PCF8574 offers only some microampers at output pins.
-A suitable power supply must be used.
-Environment depending a second MQTTDevice may be a reliable solution.
-Only Output (ON/OFF) is supported.
-PCF8574 shields interrupt mode is not implemented.
+6. Only output PINS (ON/OFF) are supported, no PWM functions.
+PCF8574 shield interrupt mode is not implemented.

 ## Technical information